 During this time, William has helped organizations create and manage systems ranging from single user, single database stock control systems, up to multi-continental, multi-thousand user order and project management systems.

 In his limited free time William also regularly speaks at IT conferences around the world and also runs the Emsland SQL Server User Group as a Chapter of PASS Deutschland e.v.
-You can contact William via his Blog or Twitter.
+You can contact William via Twitter.